-School Streets, because they are temporary, can be integrated as part of the Slow Speed School Zone directly adjacent to the school.
+School Streets, because they are temporary, can be integrated as part of the Slowing Speeds in School Zones directly adjacent to the school.

 Project Prioritization

 While the Slow Street School Zone recommendations may provide a holistic set of recommendations near a school, limited resources require an action plan that identifies which projects may have the greatest impact.
 Project prioritization can include a variety of factors such as project feasibility, cost, safety, community support, and equity.
 Prioritization factors should reflect the values and goals of the school community.